talw98/IMAGE-CLASSIFIER-USING-PYTORCH-END-TO-END-PROJECT-/README.md

 # IMAGE CLASSIFIER USING PYTORCH (END TO END PROJECT)

-# Image Classifier for Cats and Dogs using PyTorch and Comet.ml
+# Image Classifier for Cats and Dogs using PyTorch, Comet.ml and Gradio

 ## Introduction